Linear convergence of forward-backward accelerated algorithms without knowledge of the modulus of strong convexity

 \section{Introduction}

-Since the advent of the new century, we have witnessed the prosperous development of statistical machine learning, which has become one of the major application areas for optimization algorithms.
-One of the fundamental issues is to minimize an objective function without any constraints formulated as
+Since the advent of the new century, statistical machine learning has experienced a rapid expansion, establishing itself as a cornerstone for the development of optimization algorithms.
+One of the fundamental challenges in this arena is the taks of minimizing an objective function without the imposition of constraints, a scenario typically referred to as an unconstrained optimization problem.
+This problem is mathematically expressed as

-which is the so-called unconstrained optimization problem.
-Due to their low-cost computation and storage, gradient-based methods start on the stage as the workhorse powering recent developments.
+Gradient-based techniques have risen to prominence due to their computational efficiency and minimal storage requirements, , thereby becoming the method of choice for cutting-edge progress in the field.